 The more links that point to a page, the stronger a link from that page is.
 So if you have several guest posts that link to your website, you can link to those guest posts from other guest posts to boost their rankings.

 For example, I wrote a guest post for Zapier about increasing website speed that I constantly link to from other guest posts whenever I can.

 Guest posting takes time and effort to execute well—but it's worth the effort.
-The SEO and brand-building benefits can be huge, plus you never know what connection you'll make from someone who spots your work and loves it.
+The SEO and brand-building benefits can be huge, plus you never know what connection you'll make with someone who spots your work and loves it.